eparlato/rpg-combat-kata/README.md

 ## TODO

-* Attack and AttackThing are duplicated, there should be only one Attack action between a Character and a Target
+* refactor FactionTests and HealingTests, shoukld their private methods handle both Character and Thing entities?
+* move logic from Attack to AttackRules
+* AttackRules is not a proper name, if it's used both from attack and healing actions

 ## Lessons learned